deanwampler/deanwampler.github.io/books/fd-arch-streaming.md

 <p>Services like Spark and Flink do a lot of heavy lifting for you, such as automatic data partitioning, tasks management across the cluster, etc., but impose some overhead and require that your application fit their programming and execution model.
 Libraries like Akka Streams and Kafka Streams, provide much more flexibility, including lower latency, but don't provide automatic partitioning and task management, like Spark and Flink.</p>

-<p>Rounding out the picture are tools for building other microservices, such as the <a href="http://www.lightbend.com/platform">Lightbend Reactive Platform</a>, as well as management and monitoring tools.</p>
+<p>Rounding out the picture are tools for building other microservices, such as the <a href="http://www.lightbend.com/platform">Lightbend Platform</a>, including management and monitoring tools.</p>

 </td>
 <td class="fd-arch-streaming-cover-cell"><a href="https://lbnd.io/fast-data-book"><img src="/assets/images/FastDataArch-StreamingApps-2ndEd-256x337.png" alt="Fast Data Architectures for Streaming Applications, Second Edition"/></a></td>